When you buy any gym equipment from Bowflex, you expect quality, and that exactly what you get with the Bowflex 5.1s Stowable Weight Bench.

 And with 850lb weight capacity, the Supermax trumps the Bowflex’s 600lb.

 Is it better than the Bowflex?
 It’s a very close call between these two.
 The no gap between seat and back pad is a nice touch from Fitness Reality, but it can be annoying to adjust benches with the no-gap feature.

 What I like most about Bowflex is you know what you’re getting from this company.
 They’ve been around a long time, and their long warranties are impressive, something Fitness Reality are not known for.
 Still, you get a lot of bench for your money with the Fitness Reality and the no gap feature.

 Whichever bench you choose, I’m sure neither will disappoint.

 To Sum Up

-Bowflex has produced another excellent quality adjustable weight bench, perfect for people who lack space and are after an easy to store bench.
+Bowflex has produced yet another excellent quality adjustable weight bench, perfect for people who lack space and are after an easy-to-store bench.

-The Bowflex 5.1s Stowable Weight Bench has everything you need from a home gym bench, we loved seeing the 90-degree incline and were more than happy to see an adjustable seat for incline pressing.
+The Bowflex 5.1s Stowable Bench provides everything you need from a home gym bench.
+We loved seeing the 90-degree incline and were more than happy to see an adjustable seat for incline pressing.

 Perhaps a little on the pricey side, but this is Bowflex, and you’re paying that extra few dollars for peace of mind because there’s one thing you can be sure of, this weight bench will last you for years and years.